Fall is the perfect time to visit Boston! The city comes alive with color and there are so plenty of great things to do.

-If Halloween is your jam or you love spooky stories, definitely check out the Boston Ghosts & Gravestones tour.
+If Halloween is your jam or you love spooky stories, definitely check out the Ghosts & Gravestones tour.

-The tour takes place aboard a trolley, with tour guides getting into the spirit with scary costumes.
+Everything takes place aboard a trolley, with tour guides getting into the spirit with scary costumes.

 Tours start at 6 PM daily and run for about 1 hour and 30 minutes.

 One of my favorite things to do in Boston in the Fall is to take a brewery tour or hit up a beer garden for a pumpkin ale or hard cider.